 As the temperature drops and the nights draw in earlier, it is tempting to stay inside and take some time to hibernate.
-However, the cold, dark month of January also marks the return of one of our favourite wildlife programmes: Winterwatch.
+However, the cold, dark month of January is made more bearable with one of our favourite wildlife programmes: Winterwatch.

 Winterwatch has been broadcast on BBC Two since 2012, and along with Springwatch and previously Autumnwatch, makes up the BBC's 'Watches' group of wildlife programming.